War veteran, 94, dies in Arkansas nursing home during storm - NewsBreak

 At the height of the storm Friday, elderly residents at Monette Manor were quickly moved to shelter.
 Golden Hembry, a Korean war veteran and COVID-19 survivor, was in a hallway when the roof caved in.

 “He’d talk a little bit about his service, but not much,” said his brother Jimmie Hembry.
-“He wouldn’t talk about it unless you would just bring it up.”7 tornadoes confirmed in Middle TN
+“He wouldn’t talk about it unless you would just bring it up.”Looking for remote work comfort, 1 in 3 have ended up in a bathroom or closet!

 Jimmie Hembry, 82, said he raced to the nursing home through swirling debris before finding out his brother did not survive the storm.